codemedic/redstart/README.md

 When adding SQLs to these migration files, it will be a good idea to wrap them in transactions.
 It will make sure that the database is left in a sane state, if the migration fails for what ever reason.

+## Known issues
+If there ever be a need to "ditch" a migration that is already known to the database, then manual intervention will be required.

+The migration will have to be removed from `_Migrations` table, before adding any more migrations.
+If you require further assistance with this, feel free to log an issue.

 ## Why the name?
 Redstarts are a species of small, migratory birds; taking inspiration from the feather on SQLite logo.